Abu Dhabi - Lifestyle & culture

 Although it may be a luxurious and relaxing land; Abu Dhabi is definitely as buzzing and lively as they come.

 While much is being done to celebrate Abu Dhabi’s Arabian heritage, it’s the emirate’s embracing of all global cultures that is setting the tone for its future.
 Nowhere is this more evident than in the Saadiyat Island Cultural District.
-Arguably the most ambitious cultural project ever conceived, the district will soon be home to a series of ‘starchitect’-designed mega-galleries, including the first branch of the Louvre outside France, the British Museum-designed Zayed National Museum, and the biggest Guggenheim ever constructed.
+Arguably the most ambitious cultural project ever conceived, the district will soon be home to a series of ‘starchitect’-designed mega-galleries, including the Louvre Abu Dhabi opening on the 11th November 2017, the British Museum-designed Zayed National Museum, and the biggest Guggenheim ever constructed.

 Partying in Abu Dhabi may not be something you hear of much, but within just a few years, the party scene has boomed and the nightlife has skyrocketed.